bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy/index.rst

 		|bitblox-connect-domain|

 14. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take up to 48 hours for changes to take effect).
-If your records are entered incorrectly, the **Current Data** will be red (click on **Refresh** button to update **DNS Records**)

     .. class:: screenshot